Codeup-NLP-Project/NLP-Project/README.md

 <a name='exe_sum'></a>
 ## Executive Summary
 > - 30,000 repository README files were scraped from Github.
-> - Data was analyzed for the Python, Javascript, Java, and HTML programming languages.
+> - Javascript files were analyzed and compared against all other README files.
-> - Our model performed well, with an accuracy of over 90% __UPDATE LATER__
+> - Our model performed well, identifying Javascript repositories with an accuracy of over 90%.

 <a name='goals'></a>
 ### Goals